MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 ---
 # Example 3: Creating a simple application
 ## Introduction
-In the previous examples, you already learned how to create Macro modules, user interfaces and how to interact with your UI via Python scripting.
+In the previous examples, you already learned how to create macro modules, user interfaces and how to interact with your UI via Python scripting.

 In this example, you will learn how to create a simple Prototype application in MeVisLab including a User Interface with 2D and 3D viewer.
 You will learn how to implement field listeners and react on events.